Monday, 29 October 2018

 There is nothing in God’s created order itself that attaches blue to boys and pink to girls.
 This is just a cultural thing.
 And in many morally neutral issues like this, we should show some flexibility.

-Yet in areas where God has created a difference between male and female, Christians should not cave in to pressure to make the genders the same.
+Yet in areas where God has created a difference between male and female, Christians should refuse to give in to pressure to try to get rid of these differences.
 Instead, we should be unembarrassed about opposing this distortion of God’s created order.

-And when modern Westerners dress up issues of gender sameness under the appearance of gender equality, we must not be fooled.
+And when modern Westerners dress up issues of sameness under the appearance of equality, we mustn’t be fooled.
 We need to understand clearly that these are separate things.

-Finally, although Christians should resist the attempts of Western culture to make men and women the same, we should be as outspoken as anyone against real gender inequality.
-Even in Western countries gender inequality does exist in various forms, and we should be second to none in our opposition to it.
+Finally, although Christians should resist the attempts of Western culture to make men and women the same, we should be as outspoken as anyone against real inequality, wherever it exists in the world.

 I have already mentioned the example of husbands abusing their authority to take advantage of their wives.
 Sadly, this happens a lot.
 Christians should condemn this strongly and without hesitation.